 There is a not only one type of pollen that causes allergic reactions.
 The fact is that every year hundreds of species of plants release their pollen into the air that create allergic reactions such as runny/congested nose and itchy throat.

-There are three different types of pollens (grass, tree and weed) that can cause allergic reactions.
+There are three different types of pollen Allergies that cause allergic reactions.
+These are grass, tree and weed pollen.

 Grass pollen is the worst offender and the main reason you experience a runny nose and other hay fever symptoms.
 It generally affects people from mid-May to July.
 These are the types of grasses that are most likely to cause allergy symptoms:

 - Sweet Vernal

 - Redtop and more

 Tree pollen season begins late March and continues till mid-May.
 Different types of tree pollens occur during different times of the year.
 The trees that are most likely to cause allergy symptoms include: